In Jesus’ discussion about the sheep and goats, he said:

 The words translated as foundation of the world come from the Greek words katabole kosmou.
 You may recognize that the English word cosmos comes from kosmou, as well as the words, cosmetics and cosmetology, and cosmos is the word that modern people use to mean ‘the universe.’

 Yet that is not what the Greek word means.
 The word is used to describe the arrangement or situation of human society in general, while at other times it’s used to describe just the Jewish arrangement (not the whole world).
-So the terms system of things or arrangement are frequently the better and more accurate word choices when translating it.
+So the terms age or arrangement are frequently the better and more accurate word choices when translating it.
 Another correct translation could be ‘system of things.’

 For example, when Paul urged Christian women to dress modestly in 1 Timothy 2:9, the Greek text uses the adjective form kosmios to describe well-arranged clothing.
 Exactly what arrangement is being referred to, is dictated by context.